semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

   script: semgrep ci

   rules:
-    # To scan changed files in MRs (diff-aware scanning):
+    # Scan changed files in MRs (diff-aware scanning):
     - if: $CI_MERGE_REQUEST_IID
-    # To scan all files on the default branch and report any findings:
+    # Scan all files on the default branch and report any findings:
     - if: $CI_COMMIT_BRANCH == $CI_DEFAULT_BRANCH

   variables:
-    # Define rules to scan with through the SEMGREP_RULES environment variable.
+    # Define rules to scan through the SEMGREP_RULES environment variable.
     SEMGREP_RULES: p/default
     # Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds):
+    # Default timeout is 1800 seconds (30 minutes).
-    # (Default is 1800 seconds.
-Set to 0 to disable.)
+    # Set to 0 to disable the timeout.
     # SEMGREP_TIMEOUT: 300
 ```